Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Discussion and conclusions

-Another promising direction is the direct estimation of the rotational distribution from observations and integrating this information into the rotation estimation process or EM algorithms for 3D structure reconstruction~\cite{janco2022accelerated}.
-Such an approach could significantly improve rotation estimation accuracy, particularly in low SNR regimes, as suggested by the results in Figure~\ref{fig:2}, and could potentially enhance volume reconstruction.
-Additional extensions could include modeling greater structural uncertainties, which is common in scenarios involving flexible proteins, and addressing general pose determination problems that encompass rotations and translations.
-Finally, leveraging the Bayesian framework to derive confidence regions for individual rotations offers another interesting research direction, potentially enhancing interpretability and reliability in rotation estimation tasks.
+\paragraph{Future work.} The MMSE orientation estimator represents the most natural Bayes estimator in the context of cryo-EM, as it coincides with the M-step reconstruction of the EM algorithm.
+Nevertheless, alternative Bayes estimators associated with different loss functions could also be explored in future studies.
+A particularly promising direction is the direct estimation of the rotation distribution from observed images and the incorporation of this information into rotation estimation or EM-based 3D reconstruction algorithms~\cite{janco2022accelerated, xu2025misspecified}.
+Such approaches could substantially improve rotation accuracy, especially in low-SNR regimes, as indicated by our results in Figure~\ref{fig:2}, and consequently enhance volume reconstruction quality.
+Further extensions may involve modeling structural uncertainties, particularly relevant for flexible or heterogeneous proteins, and addressing general pose estimation problems that jointly consider rotations and translations.
+Finally, leveraging the Bayesian framework to derive confidence regions for individual rotations presents an exciting opportunity to improve the interpretability and reliability of rotation estimation in cryo-EM.